becodeorg/LOCD/readme.md

 ![](./study/ux/Learner-ux.png)

-What is different than Svelte:
+How is this different to Svelte ?

 - there is a maximize button allowing to give the entire space to the Theory/Instructions zone.
 [See Mockup](./study/ux/LOCD-LUX.pdf)
 - no backend necessary